 Contraindications for use

-• Although green tea has a lot of useful properties, and matcha as well, you need to remember that all drinks that contain caffeine should not be consumed 4 hours before bedtime.
-As for the tea variety in question, there is a certain problem.
-Studies have shown that the composition of the leaves, expressed without the addition of chemicals, contains lead.
-This is especially true for tea, which grew in China.
+• Although green tea has a lot of beneficial properties, and matcha as well, you need to remember that all drinks that contain caffeine should not be consumed 4 hours before bedtime.
+As for the type of tea in question, there is a certain problem.
+Research has shown that the leaves, when expressed without added chemicals, contain lead.
+This especially applies to tea, which grew in China.

 • It is there that the level of air pollution is much higher than in Japan.
 The leaves of this tea absorb lead from the air.
-If you brew a different kind of tea, then most of the lead remains in the leaves, which you simply throw away after brewing.
-And when you use this type of tea, lead enters your body, along with the leaves.
+If you brew another type of tea, most of the lead remains in the leaves, which you simply throw away after brewing.
+And when you drink this type of tea, lead enters your body along with the leaves.

-In order to properly brew matcha and get all the benefits from this drink, you need to be able to brew it correctly.
+To brew matcha correctly and get all the benefits from this drink, you need to know how to brew it correctly.

-So, first you need to get a dish.
-A measuring cup is required to help determine the exact amount of water.
-You also need a bowl of tyavan, directly for the brewing itself.
-It must be chosen either porcelain or ceramic.
+So, first you will need to get a vessel.
+A measuring cup is required to help you determine the exact amount of water.
+You also need a chavan bowl, directly for brewing.
+You need to choose either porcelain or ceramic.

 You will also need a measuring spoon to stir the powder.
-It is made of bamboo and has the name - tyasaka.
-In this spoon you need to put the powder in the amount of 1 g.
-A teaspoon is also suitable, but be aware that 2 measuring spoons of bamboo is 1 tsp.
+It is made of bamboo and has a name - chasaka.
+You need to place 1 g of powder in this spoon.
+A teaspoon will also work, but be aware that 2 bamboo measuring spoons are 1 tsp.

-Also, from the “tools” you will need a strainer, through which you will sift the tea powder to rid it of various lumps.
-Also a mandatory attribute is chasen - that is, such a broom made of bamboo, without which you will not be able to make tea.
+Also, among the “tools” you will need a strainer, through which you will sift the tea powder to rid it of various lumps.
+Also a mandatory attribute is a chasen - a bamboo whisk without which you will not be able to make tea.

-• Preparing weak tea.
+• Making weak tea.
 It has the name usutya.
-Take tea leaves in the amount of 2 g (these are 2 measuring spoons), pour into a bowl, warmed up earlier and well wiped from moisture.
+Take 2 g of tea leaves (this is 2 measuring spoons), pour into a bowl that has been warmed up earlier and well wiped from moisture.
 Fill it all with hot water (not boiling water).
-Mix everything with a whisk to get a completely homogeneous mass.
-Weakly brewed tea can be slightly bitter, the color is light green.
+Using a whisk, mix everything until you get a completely homogeneous mass.
+Weakly brewed tea may be slightly bitter and light green in color.
 The consistency is thick.

-• Preparing strong tea.
-First you need to heat the dishes, wipe the vessel.
-Take 4 scoops of the powder and add 50 ml of water.
-Stir the mixture with a rotating motion, slowly.
-If you did everything right, then the koitha will come out tart-sweet, it will be a viscous and thick mixture, with foam on top.
+• Making strong tea.
+First you need to heat the dishes and wipe the vessel.
+Take 4 scoops of powder and add 50 ml of water.
+Mix the mixture with a rotating motion, slowly.
+If you did everything correctly, the koitya will come out tartly sweet, it will be a viscous and thick mixture, with foam on top.

 What else to read